MashuNakamura/projectmashu/README.md

 - Now the search can be searched by number
 - Contact is Completed
 - Maybe can be add some loop until the input is same as the selection type or (check)
+- Add more Dict (not a db, but only python)